mikeroyal/Windows-11-Guide/Glossary.md

  **Android runtime (ART)** is the managed runtime used by applications and some system services on Android.
 ART and its predecessor Dalvik were originally created specifically for the Android project.

+ **Active Directory** is a directory service developed by Microsoft for Windows domain networks.
+It is included in most Windows Server operating systems as a set of processes and services.

  [ARM64EC (“Emulation Compatible”)](https://docs.microsoft.com/en-us/windows/uwp/porting/arm64ec) is a new application binary interface (ABI) for Windows 11 on ARM that runs with native speed and is interoperable with x64 architecture.
 An app, process, or even a module can freely mix and match with ARM64EC and x64 as needed.

  **Azure** is a Microsoft's cloud computing platform.